 Material Handler II

-Department Description: The Materials Department is responsible for handling the hospital JIT inventories, 24/7 support for adhoc supply requests throughout the hospital both onsight and offsight departments.
+Department Description: The Materials Department is responsible for handling the hospital inventories, 24/7 support for adhoc supply requests throughout the hospital both onsite and offsite departments.
 Materials delivers, restocks and maintains the inventory of all Code Carts.
 In addition to Supply management Materials also manages the cleaning and par stocking of medical equipment devices throughout the inpatient and out patient departments.

-This position's primary responsiblity will be within the shipping and receiving functions.
-BIDMC distribution supports 4 receiving docks over the downtown campus.
+This position's primary responsibility will be within the shipping and receiving functions.
+BIDMC distribution supports four receiving docks on the downtown campus.
 Responsibility includes inspecting incoming packages and verifying accuracy of paperwork.
-Utilizing the MMS, electronic receiving of goods and timeliy delivery of goods to the requestor.
+Utilizing the MMS, electronic receiving of goods and timely delivery of goods to the requestor.

 Job Summary: Inventories, delivers, and replenishes medical/surgical supplies to various clinical areas throughout the medical center.
 Acts as the front line liaison to the clinical departments and handle all supply related tasks for the area including assessing supply needs on over 300 line items, inventorying supplies regularly and providing replenishment of supplies.

 - Uses a handheld inventory module to assess supply needs on approximately 300 items in up to 8 different clinical areas.
 Becomes familiar with each supply item including nomenclature, unit of measure, and product family and is able to communicate effectively with clinical staff.